Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prime Minister Pham Minh Chinh went down to the field to encourage the Vietnamese women's team: The girls fought bravely! - Photo 14.

-With superior physique, U.23 Australian women have many advantages in the disputes.
+With superior physique, the Australian women's U.23 team has many advantages in the competition.

 PHOTO: MINH TU